Tuufless/xivjp/README.md

 ## Assets

-Image assets should be placed in the `assets` directory- this is done in order to support future localisation efforts, as relative image paths from the various pages don't seem to work well.
+Image assets should be placed in the `images` directory- this is done in order to support future localisation efforts, as relative image paths from the various pages don't seem to work well.